-- ⚠ Being out after midnight or in a known high-crime area. - ⚠ Being alone at night in an isolated area. - Sleeping in an unlocked place. - Being intoxicated, drunk or on drugs.
+- Being out after midnight or in a known high-crime area.

+- Being alone at night in a remote area.

+- Sleeping in an unlocked or open place.

+- Being intoxicated, drunk or on drugs.

-2. FACTORS PLACING STUDENTS AT RISK
+FACTORS PLACING YOU AT RISK

-Being a foreigner can place you at some increased risk, specially if/ when you:
+Being a foreigner can place you at some increased risk, especially if/when you:

-- Are new to this country and do not speak the local language well. - Are travelling to new places by public transport. - Are curious about your new home and the new culture. - A Have not yet learned the best way to say "no" in the culture. - May not yet pick up the "clues" that you are in danger.
+- Stand out in a crowd as a tourist with camera, map or phrase book. - Are new to the neighbourhood and do not speak the local language well. - Are travelling to new places. - Are unfamiliar with your new home and culture. - Have not yet learned the best way to say "no" in the local culture. - Have not yet picked up the "clues" that you are in danger.

-3. STRATEGIES FOR REDUCING RISK
+3 STRATEGIES FOR REDUCING RISK